luismec90/laravel-vuejs-spa/readme.md

-# Single page application using Laravel, JWT and Vuejs
+# Single page application using Laravel and Vuejs

 ----